Booking.com: best prices

 Of course, after exploring the town you will probably want to spend some time relaxing on one of the many beaches immediately north of the town such as the extensive Spiaggia del Lido.

 Alghero also has important archaeological and cultural sites for visitors interested in ancient local history.
 These include:

 - the Nuragic complex of Palmavera, consisting of a central body with two towers and a village of huts built up in stages;

 - the complex of Sant'Imbenia, consisting of a nuraghe and a village of huts;

 - the Anghelu Ruju necropolis, dating back to the Neolithic period but used up to the Bronze and Copper Ages, consisting of about 40 “domus de janas”, or tombs excavated in the rock, and characterized by the use of red ochre.

 Nature lovers on a visit to Alghero will want to take a trip to the marine protected Capo Caccia - Isola Piana, the waters of which overlook the spectacular rocky spur of Capo Caccia, a paradise of underwater caves.

-Among others these include the Caves of Neptune, impressive by the presence of stalactites and stalagmites, and reached either by sea or via the many steps of the “Escala del Cabirol”.
+Boat trips to the caves can be organised in Alghero harbour.
+Among the most visited of the caves are the Caves of Neptune, impressive by the presence of stalactites and stalagmites and reached either by sea or via the many steps of the “Escala del Cabirol”, and the Grotta Verde.

-Other tempting local dishes include the "suckling pig" and lamb - always accompanied by a good wine produced by local wineries.
+The local cuisine is also among the traditions that have made Alghero an important tourism destination.
+One particular speciality is the lobster cooked in "Catalan style" according to an ancient recipe, while other tempting local dishes include the "suckling pig" and lamb - always accompanied of course by a good wine produced by one of the local wineries.